KurtWang818/python/pythonFinal/README.md

   ![alt tag](https://github.com/KurtWang818/python/blob/master/pythonFinal/images/Screen%20Shot%202016-12-10%20at%201.09.56%20PM.png)

-  The code listed below is for executing the proper analysispy file and print the results on a new window of the user interface.
+  The code listed below is for executing the proper analysis.py file and print the results on a new window of the user interface.

   ![alt tag](https://github.com/KurtWang818/python/blob/master/pythonFinal/images/Screen%20Shot%202016-12-10%20at%203.04.39%20PM.png)